AnyChart/docs.anychart.com/Stock_Charts/Scroller.md

 Scroller is a complex component that consists of the several configurable parts: Scroller itself, thumbnail series in its background (optional) and thumbs.

-Scroller in AnyStock charts is much alike basic Scroller (read about it in the [Scroller](../Common_Settings/Scroller) article).
-This article mostly considers those features that differ the AnyStock Scroller from the Basic one.

-Use the {api:anychart.core.stock.Scroller#enabled}enabled(){api} method to switch the scroller on and off.
-The scroller is enabled by default, to switch it off set "false" to this method:
+Note: this is a Scroller for Stock charts, basic charts have their own [basic scroller](../Common_Settings/Scroller) with slightly different settings.

-Also, it is possible to enable/disable the scroller by passing the "true" or "false" value straight to the {api:anychart.charts.Stock#scroller}scroller(){api} method.
+ The scroller is enabled by default, it is possible to enable/disable the scroller by passing the "true" or "false" value to the {api:anychart.charts.Stock#scroller}scroller(){api} method or {api:anychart.core.stock.Scroller#enabled}enabled(){api} method:

 ```